-Figure 10.5 Cloud Financial Management on AWS Architecture (AWS Solutions Guidance documentation).
+Figure 10.5: Cloud Financial Management on AWS Architecture (AWS Solutions Guidance documentation).

 Challenges

 The primary challenge of Spot Instances lies in the potential for interruptions.
 Businesses must plan for terminations and design applications that can manage these interruptions effectively.